garyyolo/website/content/authors/admin/_index.md

 #- Visitors
 ---

 I am a learner in data science and determined to become an applied data analyst for now.
-I enjoy contributing my passion and expertise in providing novel solutions and helping others reach their goals.
+I enjoy contributing my passion and expertise towards providing novel solutions and helping others reach their goals.
 It is probably a side effect of being a consultant for several years.

 On a personal level, I am a quick learner with a strong motivation to face challenges.
 On this point, analysts and consultants are similar.
 Both works require patience and the ability to think independently and ask questions.
 In my spare time, I enjoy working out and cooking to balance my work and life.